+- Waste Management:

-- Waste Management: Waste can be generated due to the vending activities which take place on the site as well as the anticipated increased in visitor activity, and this will be managed by the CCC with support from the SLSWMA. - Air and noise Pollution: Air and noise pollution can occur if the facility is used for mass crowd activities and these will be managed by the CCC and the organiser of the activity following guidelines outlined in approvals from the Police and Fire Departments, and NEMO.
+- Waste can be generated due to the vending activities which take place on the site as well as the anticipated increased in visitor activity.
+A garbage storage area is being constructed to assist in that regard, and this will be managed by the NCA with support from the St. Lucia Solid Waste Management Authority (SLSWMA).

+- Air and noise Pollution:

+Air and noise pollution can occur if the building is used for mass crowd activities and these will be managed by the NCA and the organiser of the activity following guidelines outlined in approvals from the Police and Fire Departments, and National Emergency Management Organisation.

-In addition, it is important to maintain the area including the surround landscaping.
-CCC should budget adequately for maintenance of the site.
+In addition, it is important to maintain the area including the surrounding landscaping.
+The NCA should budget adequately for maintenance of the site.
+General public awareness should be carried out about the need to protect and preserve the area.

-12.5 COVID-19 Guidelines for Operations
+12.0 COVID-19 GUIDELINES FOR CONSTRUCTION SITES